 Drawer weight limit: Check the weight limit of base unit drawers — some very cheap units will not hold the weight of heavy pots, pans and crockery.

-Knobs and handles: While most standard kitchens come with handles or knobs, you don’t have to use them.
+Knobs and handles: While most standard kitchens come with handles or knobs included, you don’t have to use them.
 Select your own separately, from sturdy wooden knobs to brushed steel cup handles for drawers.

 Worktops: Mixing and matching worktop materials not only looks great, but it can also save money.
 Using a more expensive solid stone for an island and more cost-effective timber elsewhere gives you the best of both worlds.

-Lighting: Little touches such as inexpensive LED strip lights concealed beneath units brings the room to life.
+Lighting: Consider your kitchen lighting.
+Little touches such as inexpensive LED strip lights concealed beneath units brings the room to life.

 DIY shelving and breakfast bars: Adding open shelving gives a bespoke finish, while building a simple breakfast bar with painted timber cladding is an easy yet effective job that will save money.